Wedding Invitation Wording and Etiquette |

-So it follows proper etiquette, that for a formal wedding you wouldn’t invite your guests via email, phone, or word of mouth.
-Formal wedding invitations are printed on heavyweight ivory, cream, or white paper using a classic letter style such as Roman.
-These are usually engraved and traditionally written in the third person style.
-If your wedding is informal, you are free to customize your unique wedding invitations with more informal language and style.
+Formal wedding invitations are traditionally printed on heavyweight ivory, cream, or white paper using a classic letter style.
+These are usually engraved and written in the third person style.

 Doctor and Mrs. James Walker